Reviews You Can Rely On

 Credit: Aaron Rice

-Thanks to its thoughtful design that forces you to use two hands to deal with its weight, the Lodge Dual Handle 12" also earned our respect.
+Thanks to its thoughtful design, which forces you to use two hands to deal with its weight, the Lodge Dual Handle 12" also earned our respect.
 It's one of the most versatile skillets in this review.
 Equally suited for shallow frying chicken as it is for baking cinnamon buns, we were surprised by how often we found ourselves reaching for this pan.
 If you like to make tomato-based stir-fries or sauces, consider purchasing an enameled pan since the acid can damage traditional seasoning.

 cast iron skillet - we loved baking in the lodge dual handle.